freekholvoet/MultiviewSpatialEmbeddings/README.md

 - The multiview spatial embedding model:
     - Folder "config" contains the parameters of the model and the locations to all data for training
     - Folder "datamodules" contains the code to read in the data when training the model
     - Folder "positional_encoding" contains the code for the location encoder.
-Multiple encoders are given, the one used in the paper is the  spherical_harmonics_ylm.py.
-For explanations on the other, see the [GitHub Repository of the  SatCLIP model](https://github.com/microsoft/satclip).
+Multiple encoders are given; the one used in the paper is the  spherical_harmonics_ylm.py.
+    - Our code started as a fork from the [GitHub Repository of the  SatCLIP model](https://github.com/microsoft/satclip).
+Some terminology remains from their code.

 - Environment specifications for training the spatial embedding model (can differ based on your operating system):
     - requirements.txt